SCIFIHISTORY.NET

 Picture

-In the interest of fairness, I’m pleased to disclose that the fine folks at Arrow Films provided me with a complimentary Blu-ray copy of The House With The Laughing Windows (1976) by request for the expressed purpose of completing this review.
+In the interests of fairness, I’m pleased to disclose that the fine folks at Film Masters (via Allied Vaughn) provided me with a complimentary Blu-ray of Kansas City Confidential (1952) by request for the expressed purpose of completing this review.
 Their contribution to me in no way, shape, or form influenced my opinion of it.

 -- EZ